hunterxcobby/alx-low_level_programming/README.md

 - A compiler ( GCC - GNU Compiler Collection )
 - Betty Linter

-_Please do well to text me up via my handles if you need any assistance in installing any of these._
+_Please do well to text me via my handles if you need any assistance in installing any of these._

 # Usage

 + This repository and all of its contents are for learning purpose.
 + Some of these files contain basic concepts on how to achieve certain results.

-# Contribution
+# Contributions

 + This repository and all of its contents are works/solutions that I came up with for the tasks assigned to me as a learner of the C langauge.
 + Contributions are allowed and will be taken into consideration.